Part 2

 Forwarding from [::1]:3000 -> 3000

 Access http://localhost:3000 with browser and use the credentials admin / prom-operator.
-At the top left you can browse different dashboards.
+At the top left you can browse different dashboards:

-The dashboards are nice but we'd like to know more about the apps we're running as well.
+The dashboards show already lots of interesting information about the cluster but we'd really like to know more about the apps we're running as well.
 Let's add Loki so that we can see logs.
-To confirm everything works for us let's create a simple application that'll output something to stdout.

-Let's run the Redis application from previously https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml.
+To confirm that everything works we should have an application that'll output something to stdout.
+Let's run the Redis application from previously by applying this manifest.
 We can keep it running as it'll generate a good amount of log output for us.

 The Loki-stack Chart includes everything we need: